 Hands-on learning experiences are available in a variety of forms, from workshops and Stanford science and design courses to health improvement classes.
 We also offer programs for local school groups in collaboration with the Haas Center for Public Service and a summer high school internship program through the School of Earth, Energy & Environmental Sciences.

-Dr. Liz Carlisle from the School of Earth, Energy & Environmental Sciences leads this program, working with instructors to design field trips appropriate to a wide range of classes from the arts, humanities, social sciences, and natural sciences.
+The Stanford Educational Farm works with instructors to design field trips appropriate to a wide range of classes from the arts, humanities, social sciences, and natural sciences.
+Preference is given to classes that serve first- and second-year students.

 The farm offers Stanford Earth Systems Internships for credit, as well as a summer program in which students work alongside our farmers to design and build their own on-farm research or environmental education projects.
 The farm also hosts high school students from the Bay Area every summer as part of the School of Earth, Energy & Environmental Sciences High School Internship Program.